alexphi/azure-netlify-processor/README.md

 # azure-netlify-processor

-Azure functions (v2) to fetch and process Netlify form submissions (https://www.netlify.com/docs/form-handling/).
+Azure Function App (v2) to fetch and process Netlify form submissions (https://www.netlify.com/docs/form-handling/).
 Instead of setting up notifications in the Netlify site, these functions periodically fetch the received submissions and process them.

 Each submission is routed to an Azure queue, which is determined using the site url and the form name.
 The mapping configuration is read from a table in AzureTableStorage.